drmattprior/drmattprior.github.io/_posts/2025-03-04-semen-analysis-decoded.md

 Not all sperm are alive and moving.
 In fact, only 30% need to be actively swimming forward for the sample to be considered typical.

+{: .tip}
+Each ejaculate should contain more than 20 million motile sperm.
+This is known as the total motile sperm concentration.

 ### Morphology

 Most sperm are abnormal in some way—some have oversized heads, multiple tails, or are even fused together.
 According to WHO guidelines, only 4% or more need to have a normal shape for a sample to be considered typical.